krahets/hello-algo/en/docs/chapter_computational_complexity/time_complexity.md

     end
     ```

-Logarithmic order commonly appears in algorithms based on the divide-and-conquer strategy, embodying the algorithmic thinking of "dividing into many" and "simplifying complexity".
+Logarithmic order commonly appears in algorithms based on the divide-and-conquer strategy, reflecting the idea of repeatedly splitting a problem and simplifying it.
 It grows slowly and is the ideal time complexity second only to constant order.

 !!! tip "What is the base of $O(\log n)$?"